The BSG Conference

 If you are interested in hosting the BSG Annual Conference, we need hosts for 2027, 2028 and 2029 so please do get in touch!
 You can do so here.

-Check out the highlights from previous conferences further down the page.
+Check out the highlights from previous conferences below:

 This year was extra special as we celebrated the 50th anniversary of the journal Earth Surface Processes and Landforms, which has its origin at Leeds and for which there will be a special issue this year with the theme ‘50 years of changing geomorphological processes and landforms’.